New reactor facility projects

-The CNSC provides an optional pre-licensing vendor design review (VDR) process for vendors of reactor designs.
-The VDR process – which takes place prior to entering the licensing process – provides an early opportunity for vendors of a reactor technology to engage with the CNSC and to seek clarity on regulatory requirements and expectations of their design.
-A VDR does not result in any decision by the Commission under the Nuclear Safety and Control Act and is cost recovered from the vendor under the Canadian Nuclear Safety Commission Cost Recovery Fee Regulations (Part 5, Special Project Fees).
-For further details see Pre-licensing vendor design reviews.
+The CNSC provides an optional Pre-Licensing Vendor Design Review (VDR) process for vendors of reactor designs.
+The VDR process, which takes place prior to the licensing process, provides an early opportunity for vendors of a reactor technology to engage with the CNSC and to seek clarity on the regulatory requirements and the expectations of their design.
+A VDR does not result in any decision by the Commission under the Nuclear Safety and Control Act (NSCA) and is cost recovered from the vendor under the Canadian Nuclear Safety Commission Cost Recovery Fee Regulations (Part 5, Special Project Fees).
+For further details, see REGDOC-3.5.4, Pre-Licensing Review of a Vendor’s Reactor Design and Pre-licensing vendor design reviews.

 Current licensing activities

 - On March 20, 2019, Global First Power submitted an application for a licence to prepare site for a small modular reactor on Atomic Energy of Canada Limited’s property at the Chalk River Laboratories location.
-The CNSC licensing process begins with a sufficiency review of the application.
-If and when the project description is assessed as complete, the next step would be to issue a notice of commencement.
-The project description would then become available for public comment as part of the environmental assessment process.
+On July 15, 2019, the Notice of Commencement of an Environmental Assessment (EA) was posted, inviting comments on the Project Description from members of the public and Indigenous groups.
+The comment period closed on September 14, 2019.
+The next step will be a Commission hearing on the scope of the EA.

 Licensing process for Class IA facilities: